Phase I Environmental Site Assesments

 Phase I Experience Matters

-Ed Baltzer has prepared hundreds of Phase I Environmental Site Assessments since 1990.
+Edward Baltzer has prepared over one thousand Phase I Environmental Site Assessments since 1990.
 He has helped clients identify and remediate asbestos, solvent, petroleum, PCB, metal and other contamination in soil, soil vapor, groundwater, and buildings.
 Clean properties are confidently purchased and developed with a finding of no recognized environmental conditions or cleaned up with a Voluntary Cleanup and Remediation Plan, a No-Further Action Determination, and/or an Environmental Covenant as provided by Colorado or Utah statutes and regulations.

 Commercial Property Owners